BrunoTeixeira1996/BrunoTeixeira1996.github.io/content/posts/2024-08-26-Replace-Proxmox-Server.md

 The restore process for the LXC went smoothly.
 I created a new LXC container and used `rsync` to transfer the backup configuration files, which worked perfectly.

-The situation with the VMs was different, as I hadn't been backing them up due to limited space in my previous setup.
+The situation with the VMs were different, as I hadn't been backing them up due to limited space in my previous setup.

 This experience made me realize that I need to revise my approach with the new setup to better prepare for scenarios similar to those I encountered with the old server.